-2. What staff positions will be needed in the next six years in order to maintain or build the department?
+2. What staff positions will be needed in the next six years in order to maintain or build the department? (staff, facilities, equipment and/or supplies) will be needed in the next six years?
+Staffing needs include a technical assistant to maintain the computer-based classrooms if they become available.

-We will need an instructional aide to help manage to the computer lab(s).

-3. What equipment will be needed in the next six years in order to maintain or build the department?
+3. What equipment will be needed in the next six years in order to maintain or buld the department?
+Our students write on computers.
+Our students do research on computers.
+Our students communicate with one another on computers.
+Many of our students are more comfortable using technology than we are, and they produce better, more informed, and better articulated work when they have access to computers.

-Our primary, outstanding equipment and facility need, as outlined above in E. 2, is for computerized classrooms.
 The personal experience of our faculty members who have taught elsewhere as well as considerable research shows that composition and reading students benefit from being able to use networked computers in the classroom.
 The English faculty desperately needs to have a computer lab in which to teach.